pmartinezarbizu/pairwiseAdonis/README.md

 ____________________________________
 ### For linux
-...you know what to do :smilie:
+...you know what to do :wink:

 ____________________________________